SE-Academic-Group/ise-canteen-management/README.md

    - Place .env.local in the `client` directory

 5. Install packages
-   You have to have 2 terminal tabs to achieve step 5, and 6 (make sure there are in the same root directory of the cloned repo)
+   You have to have 2 terminal tabs to achieve step 5, and 6 (make sure they are in the same root directory of the cloned repo)
-   - At first terminal
+   - On the first terminal
      ```bash
      cd client && yarn
      ```
-   - At the second one
+   - On the second one
      ```bash
      cd backend && yarn
      ```
 6. Start the dev servers
-   - At first terminal
+   - On the first terminal
      ```bash
      yarn dev
      ```
-   - At the second one
+   - On the second one
      ```bash
      yarn start
      ```
-7. Open your browser and type `localhost:5173` or hit `o` on the client server terminal (`yarn dev` terminal)
+7. Open your browser and type `localhost:5173` or hit `o` on the client-server terminal (`yarn dev` terminal)

 ### 🖐 Requirements